AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - **SECURITY HEADERS**
 	- Generally set these in the web app / server.
 	- Content-Security-Policy: explicitly defines what sources for contents are allowed for images, scripts, etc, so that nothing else will run.
 Can also define a report-uri that will log what was blocked.
+	- X-Frame-Options: prevents other sites from being able to put yours in a html frame that could dupe

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?